'A prank with a purpose': Milwaukee distillery creates fake citations to raise money for Ukraine - KTVZ

 Click here for updates on this story

-MILWAUKEE, Wisconsin (WDJT) — MILWAUKEE (CBS 58) — A distillery in downtown Milwaukee is pranking drivers, with a purpose.
+MILWAUKEE, Wisconsin (WDJT) — A distillery in downtown Milwaukee is pranking drivers, with a purpose.

 If you park near Central Standard Distillery on West Clybourn Friday afternoon and find a ticket on your windshield, you may want to look twice.
 The tickets are a prank with a purpose.